Lime mortar was developed by ancient Egyptians and used extensively in building the Roman Empire, it is steeped in rich history.

 The specification requires clean, washed sands; dirty sands can contain excessive impurities such as clay, silt, loam or fines (particles that pass through a 0.063mm sieve).
 These impurities absorb more water thus increasing the likelihood of shrinkage or dynamic cracking after placement.

-There is a myth that a lime mortar mix ratio can be prescribed, drawn from experience and industry wisdom.
-It simply doesn't work that way.
-The popular recommendations of 2:1 or 3:1 ratios for bricklaying or repointing may not work well, it all depends on the sand you're using and varies from quarry to quarry.
+The lime mortar mix ratio is not a predefined constant that is drawn from experience and industry wisdom.
+The popular recommendations of 2:1 or 3:1 ratios for bricklaying or repointing may not always work well, it all depends on the sand you're using and varies from quarry to quarry.

 A mortar mix ratio is directly related to the percentage of voids in the sand, this is established by void testing.
 The void percentage determines the amount of lime binder that can be safely introduced, excessive binder (over-binding) can produce a heave effect and cause cracking, insufficient binder (under-binding) will impair the bond strength.
 Finally, with the optimum proportion of lime binder calculated, these percentages are converted to a mix ratio.